nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

 folder.

 For the high resolution mode, generate a folder called "short_stream".
-Next open the short_stream_lambs_mass.dat file and adapt its content to have the correct molecule mass.
-Do not change the wavelength boundary values in this file.
+Next, open the short_stream_lambs_mass.dat file and adapt its content to have the correct molecule mass. **Do not change the wavelength boundary values in this file.**
 For NaH, with mass 24, it should look like this:

 .. code-block:: bash